 The majority's holding is wrong, troubling, and breathtaking.
 In its struggle to create ambiguity in the statutory language, the majority skips over the statute's plain meaning, ignores a common-sense understanding of the English language, misapplies a semantic canon, disregards the typical presumption against extraterritoriality, and usurps Congress' authority to make law.
-By so doing, the majority strikes Congress's selected language ("arrives in the United States," whether or not "at a designated port of arrival") and replaces it with language of the majority's choosing ("stopped on the United States' doorstep").
-Maj. at 31 n.11; see also id. at 18, 26, 31.
+By so doing, the majority strikes Congress's selected language ("arrives in the United States," whether "at a designated port of arrival") and replaces it with language of the majority's choosing ("stopped at the border").
+Maj. at 19.
 As a result, it imposes on the federal government-for the first time-an obligation to interview asylum seekers who are still in Mexico.
 Finally, perhaps recognizing the breathtaking consequences of its ruling, the majority tries to limit its practical impact-not by correcting its interpretation of "arrives in," but by misinterpreting yet another statute: the APA.